Hong Kong 97 (video game): Development

-In January 2018, Yoshihisa "Kowloon" Kurosawa finally broke his silence on the development of the game to the South China Morning Post.
+In January 2018, Kowloon Kurosawa finally broke his silence on the development of the game to the South China Morning Post.
 He stated that his goal was to make the worst game possible as a mockery of the game industry.
 Since Kurosawa did not have much programming skill, he had an Enix employee help him out, with the game being made in two days.
 He later asked a friend with basic knowledge of English to translate the story into this language, as well as an exchange student from Hong Kong to translate it into Chinese.
 Kurosawa took the music, an audio clip from "I Love Beijing Tiananmen", from a second-hand LaserDisc he got in Shanghai Street, and the main character sprite, depicting Jackie Chan, was taken from a movie poster of Wheels on Meals, a 1984 Hong Kong martial arts film.

 With the game completed, Kurosawa used a game backup device that could copy Super Famicom games onto floppy disks, which he found whilst wandering through the computer malls of Sham Shui Po.
 Due to game backup devices being illegal in Japan at the time, Kurosawa could only advertise his game through articles written under pseudonyms for underground gaming magazines.
 He set up a mail-order service to sell the game on floppy discs and cartridges, for ¥2,000 – ¥2,500 ($20–$25 in USD).
 It sold only about 30 copies, despite him having printed several hundred copies of the insert, which he later threw away.
 He eventually forgot about the game, until he became aware that it was gaining some unwanted attention in the late 2000s.
 Eventually, his Facebook account was discovered and was bombarded with questions about the game.
+In 2023, Kurosawa made the game freely available to download from his personal website.

 Reception

 In an advertisement in the underground magazine Game Urara for another HappySoft title, The Story of Kamikuishiki Village, Hong Kong 97's poor quality is acknowledged, with the advert referring to the game as "dreadful" and "incomprehensible".
 It also claims that bootleg copies of the game were widely sold in Hong Kong and Bangkok.
+Kurosawa wrote on his website that pirated copies were additionally sold in South Korea and Taiwan, and that the game was reviewed by a Thai gaming magazine and a Taiwanese website.

 In retrospective reviews, Hong Kong 97 was met with overwhelmingly negative reception, with many calling it one of the worst video games ever made.
-The game has garnered a "so bad, it's good" cult following in Japan, Thailand and Taiwan, and in the West after it became the subject of an Angry Video Game Nerd episode.
+The game has garnered a "so bad, it's good" cult following in Japan, Thailand and Taiwan, and in the West after it became the subject of an Angry Video Game Nerd YouTube video.

+Sequel

+On October 21, 2025, an official sequel was announced titled Hong Kong 2097 as a collaboration with KaniPro Games and Kurosawa.
+It is set to be released in December 2025 for Windows through Steam.